smolTypo/Eyes-Movement/README.md

 This is an exercise developed during MIT xPro Full Stack Bootcamp

-Eye-movement exercise that will follow the mouse position across the screen using CSS, HTML, and JavaScript
+Using HTML, CSS, and JavaScript to create an animation of an eye that follows the cursor around the screen.
 Demo: https://smoltypo.github.io/Eyes-Movement/